containerd/containerd/README.md

 To use Linux checkpoint and restore features, you will need `criu` installed on your system.
 See more details in [Checkpoint and Restore](#checkpoint-and-restore).

-Build requirements for developers are listed in the [Developer Quick-Start](#developer-quick-start) section.
+Build requirements for developers are listed in [BUILDING](BUILDING.md).

 ## Features